-Therefore we found interesting to investigate the performance of a ML model trained on non DFT-optimised structures to predict the same thermal and mechanical properties (obtained by DFT).
-For this, we retrieved the same 120 zeolites structures from the IZA database and used them directly as a training set without optimising them.
+Therefore we found interesting to investigate the performance of a ML model trained on non DFT-optimised structures to predict the same thermal and mechanical properties (still using for those properties the data obtained by DFT).
+This is, in effect, a test of the sensitivity of the ML model to the accuracy of the geometries used as input.
+For this, we created a data set containing the same 120 structures as the DFT-optimised data set but using the zeolites structures from the IZA database (obtained by a distance least-squares refinement technique) and used them directly as a training set without optimising them.
 We used the same hyperparameters as well as the same combination of descriptors as the above section, as we proved that the results were slightly better than with just only one type of descriptor.
 All the features required were retrieved on the non-optimised structures following the same procedure described in the computational methods.
 We reported the cross-validated predictions along with the feature importance plot in supporting information.

-We obtain for this new ML model a RMSE of $3.63.10^{-6}$ K-1 for thermal expansion, close to the previous values observed.
+We obtain for this new ML model a RMSE of 3.63.10-6 K-1 for thermal expansion, close to the previous values observed.
 The same behavior is also observed on the representation, with the same group of isolated outliers corresponding to the lowest values of thermal expansion.
 This shows that non-optimised structures do not differ too much from the optimised ones, and that these differences in geometry do not strongly impact the performance of ML models.
-Furthermore, we can see on the feature importance plot (Figure S7) that the importance order is quite similar.
+Furthermore, we can see on the feature importance plot (Figure S7)

+that the importance order is quite similar.
 Indeed the second principal component is the most important followed by the harmonic mean of the Si-O-Si angles, just like the previous model with optimised structures.
 This is due to the similarity of the features between non-optimised and optimised structures.
-Therefore, this validates the prediction of physical properties from structures optimised at a level lower than DFT (for example, force field optimised structures), making it possible to investigate very large-scale zeolitic data sets, such as the PCOD2 database created by Deem et al..^{38,49}
+Therefore, this validates the prediction of physical properties from structures optimised at a level lower than DFT (for example, force field optimised structures), making it possible to investigate very large-scale zeolitic data sets, such as the PCOD2 database created by Deem et al.. ^{38,50}